 New York State has a low tax rate at just 4%.
 However, each county or city in the state adds its own sales tax.
 There is also a transit tax that some counties include in their sales tax.
 The result is that you can expect to pay between 7% and 8.875% sales tax in New York.
 New York City has the state’s highest tax rates at 8.875%.
 Common goods that are exempt from sales tax include groceries and clothing or footwear that cost less than $110.
 New York City has its own rules, though.
 It charges a sales tax on some services that the state doesn’t tax.

 If you have any tax-related questions, don’t hesitate to talk to an accountant or a financial advisor who specializes in taxes.
 A matching tool like SmartAsset’s can help you find a person to work with to meet your needs.
 First you answer a series of questions about your situation and your goals.
 Then the program narrows down thousands of financial professionals to up to three advisors who meet your needs.
 You can then read their profiles to learn more about them, interview them on the phone or in person and choose who to work with in the future.
 This allows you to find a good fit while doing much of the hard work for you.

 Tips for Filing Taxes

-- New York is not the most tax-friendly state, but taxes in New York City are particularly high.
-A financial advisor can help you get your finances together.
-Finding the right financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors, get started now.
+- A financial advisor can help you develop a tax strategy to benefit your investing and retirement goals.
+SmartAsset’s free tool matches you with financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.